How to Effectively Bypass the Codex Sandbox: A Developer's Guide

 Q5.
 How do I revert back to sandbox mode?

-Simply run Codex without the dangerous flag, or explicitly set sandbox mode via:
+Simply run Codex without the dangerous flag, or explicitly set the sandbox mode via:

 codex --sandbox workspace-write --ask-for-approval on-request

-The --dangerously-bypass-approvals-and-sandbox flag gives Codex maximum freedom — but that freedom comes with serious risk.
-The Codex sandbox is there to protect your system, data, and workflow from unintended or malicious behavior.
+The --dangerously-bypass-approvals-and-sandbox flag provides Codex with maximum freedom.
+However, this freedom comes with significant risks.
+The Codex sandbox exists to protect your system, data, and workflows from unintended or malicious behavior.
 Only bypass it if you fully understand the implications, are running in a trusted environment, or need unrestricted access for automation.

-If you're working in a shared, production, or sensitive context, it’s almost always safer to stick with the sandbox and approval prompts.
-But for controlled experiments, CI pipelines, or trusted containers, bypassing can unlock powerful use cases — just don’t do it lightly.
+In a shared, production, or sensitive context, it’s almost always safer to stick with the sandbox and approval prompts.
+But for controlled experiments, CI pipelines, or trusted containers, bypassing the sandbox can unlock powerful use cases — just don’t take this step lightly.